 The winning brands in CPG marketing are still those that were before.
 The triggers for cereal, for example, were simply more intensive.
 But so were the hurdles.
 Sales of cereal are damaged because of the high amounts of sugar, less milk consumption and being a sit-down breakfast.
 On-the-go options, including fast food, reign supreme in the breakfast sector.

 Marketers all across categories are searching for what’s changed because of the coronavirus.
 Our findings are that nothing much has changed.
 Just that the intensities – both positive and negative – are more emotional.
 Meaning, if you are aligned with the positive intensities, you are fine.

 At Stealing Share, we consider ourselves experts in human behavior.
 We’ve found that humans are driven by beliefs.
 Beliefs that don’t really change, just ebb back and forth in intensity.
-Depending on context.
+Depending on the context.

 Our advice for those in CPG marketing?
 Go back to the basics.
 Align your brand with the highest emotional intensities in the market.
 Be single-minded.
 Eliminate clutter.
 Get out of your own way and look at things honestly.
 And be different and better.

 COVID-19 or not.